 Supermarkets must use a duty of care.
-They must make sure that their property is safe enough for individuals to utilize without there being chances of sustaining injuries or illness.
+They must make sure that their property is safe enough for individuals to utilize without there being chances of sustaining injuries.
 The law primarily dictates that store owners must prevent foreseeable harm from occurring.

 Once you file a claim with the supermarket’s insurance company, you are required to show proof of the injuries you suffered on their property.
-If possible, try to gather:
+If possible, try to gather evidence, such as:

-Witnesses.
+- Witness information.
 Speak to individuals who saw your injury.
-If they consent to helping you with your case, ask them for their names and contact information.
+If they consent to helping you with your case, ask them for their name(s) and contact information.

-Video footage from surveillance cameras.
-Ask the manager to show you the footage of how your injury happened.
+- Video footage from surveillance cameras.
+Ask the manager to show you the footage of the incident.

-Proof of lost wages.
-If you happened to miss work to treat your injury, you may ask your employer to provide you with a document indicating your lost wages.
+- Proof of lost wages.
+If you happen to miss work to treat your injury, you may ask your employer to provide you with a document indicating your lost wages.

 Accidents happen.
 If you were injured as a result of someone else’s negligence, you may be entitled to compensation for your losses.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence.